libj/util/README.md

 ## Introduction

 Java's `java.util` package provides a wide range of utility classes, yet many common patterns are left for developers to implement themselves.
-To bridge a span of the gap, LibJ Util complements Java's standard utility classes with implementations of such patterns.
+To bridge the gap, LibJ Util complements Java's standard utility classes with implementations of such patterns.

 ## Essential Patterns